mit-pdos/daisy-nfsd/eval/aws/aws.md

 ## Create image (AMI) with prepped image

-Launch i3.large
+Launch an i3.large using Hirsute

-Run `bench-vm-setup.sh` (TODO: commit this file)
+Run `setup-image.sh`

-Should only take 5 minutes
+Should only take 2-3 minutes

 Stop instance